 Previous GeneCards Identifiers for CD1A Gene

 This gene encodes a member of the CD1 family of transmembrane glycoproteins, which are structurally related to the major histocompatibility complex (MHC) proteins and form heterodimers with beta-2-microglobulin.
 The CD1 proteins mediate the presentation of primarily lipid and glycolipid antigens of self or microbial origin to T cells.
 The human genome contains five CD1 family genes organized in a cluster on chromosome 1.
 The CD1 family members are thought to differ in their cellular localization and specificity for particular lipid ligands.
 The protein encoded by this gene localizes to the plasma membrane and to recycling vesicles of the early endocytic system.
-Alternatively spliced transcript variants have been observed, but their biological validity has not been determined. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for CD1A Gene

 CD1A (CD1a Molecule) is a Protein Coding gene.
-Diseases associated with CD1A include cheilitis and actinic cheilitis.
-Among its related pathways are Hematopoietic cell lineage.
-GO annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
-An important paralog of this gene is CD1C.
+Diseases associated with CD1A include Langerhans Cell Histiocytosis and Histiocytosis.
+Among its related pathways are Hematopoietic cell lineage and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
+An important paralog of this gene is CD1B.